mo7mmed77/Traffic-Signs-Classifier/README.md

 ![alt text][image7]

 As it can be seen 8 out of 10 predictions were correct, which means the model has 80% accuracy.
 The test set accuracy was 94%.
+The Pedestrians sign seems to be the most difficult to predict after saveral iterations, this could be due to the fine details required to identify and train the model.
+The second wrong prediction was the stop sign with stamps, this was intended to simulate a scratched traffic sign, the model was not able to predict it properly.
+This could be due to the overfitting of the model.
+Perhaps another dropout layer can be added to reduce this wrong predictions.
+The other 8 sign traffic images were predicted correctly, which shows that this simple LeNet archeticture was able to give good results!.

 #### Softmax Probability